richarvey/techshift-modernise/content/page/decoupling.md

 ##### Easy Deployment

-Microservices enable continuous integration and continuous delivery, making it easy to try out new ideas and to roll back if something doesn’t work.
+Microservices enable continuous integration and continuous delivery, making it easy to try out new ideas and to roll back if something does not work.
 The low cost of failure enables experimentation, makes it easier to update code, and accelerates time-to-market for new features.

 ##### Technological Freedom